MIDASverse/MIDASpy/README.md

 # MIDAS - Multiple Imputation with Denoising Autoencoders

 Missing data is a widespread problem in machine learning.
 Bayesian inference is a robust solution to imputing missing values, particularly if multiple imputations are used to model the uncertainty regarding said values.
 Unfortunately, most existing MI programs are slow due the the sequential nature of the calculations.
 While some can be parallelised, not all MI programs have this functionality.
-Additionally, EM-based MI cannot scale to larger datasets, as the computation time scales geometrically with number of features.
+Generally, these programs scale in geometric time with both size of dataset and missingness.

-By comparison, neural networks are high performance, scalable machine learning solutions capable of distributed training and inference.
-When trained with Monte Carlo dropout, a neural network is capable of approximate Bayesian inference while being trained in linear time.
+When trained with Monte Carlo dropout, a neural network is capable of approximate Bayesian inference while scaling in linear time relative to dataset, and regardless of missingness.
+Compared to existing methods, neural network-based MI is a high performance, scalable machine learning solutions capable of distributed training and inference.
 Denoising autoencoders represent one implementation of a neural network, which is trained to reconstruct a corrupted input.
 With some manipulation, they can be coerced to handle missing data.
 This is why MIDAS was created.
 MIDAS allows the most advanced algorithms in machine learning to be applied to the imputation of missing data, leveraging the principle of Bayesian nonparametrics to minimise bias and inaccuracy in imputed values.

 Installation
 ------------